 “That was boring.”

 Well, since that sucked I guess not the list of discussion questions I found by the Core Knowledge Foundation.
 I wouldn’t want to make you relive the horror of that period in your lives children.

-For spelling, they ditched their books and were allowed to select Robin Hood lists on Spelling City and play spelling games.
-This seemed to be going fine until I realized Edie was trying to use Addie’s sixth grade list and was getting very upset at the difficulty.
+For spelling, they ditched their books and were allowed to work on Robin Hood spelling words and play spelling games.
+This seemed to be going fine until I realized Edie was trying to use Addie’s sixth grade words/ activities and was getting very upset at the difficulty.
 “No, no, no!
 This is supposed to be fun!
 FUN!
 Not frustrating!”

 I also invited them to select any pages they’d want to color or complete from a free Robin Hood Unit Study/Lapbook pack I found on Homeschool Share.
 I didn’t say “lapbook” or they’d instantly think I was making them cut and paste a whole bunch of flaps and tabs.
 I tried to be subtle like, “I have coloring pages and crosswords and some things to make if you want to learn about weapons.”
 I mean, weapons, who doesn’t want to learn about weapons?????
 My son actually asked to write two paragraphs about something other than Robin Hood.
 Fine.
 Whatever.
 I didn’t want to help you study battle axes anyway.

 I was so deflated that I didn’t even get around to suggesting some of the Robin Hood themed games I found on a birthday party website.
-We’re having friends over today, so maybe when they start trashing the house, I can send them outside to “tax some peasantry” or something or other.
+We’re having friends over today, so maybe when they start trashing the house, I can send them outside to “tax some peasantry” or something.

-If I’m feeling really ambition/crazy I might consider letting the whole lot construct weaponry.
+If I’m feeling really ambitious/crazy I might consider letting all the kids construct weaponry.
 The downside being someone is sure to get hurt, the upside being everyone will sleep soundly tonight.
 Potential eye stabbers include (click each picture for instructions):

 You can’t forget the bows and arrows.